chef-cft/chef-examples/examples/a2-aws-backends/a2-aws-backends.md

 ## Part 4 of 4 - Deploy Automate!

-1. On the EC2 instance, let's now run the `deploy` with the new `config.toml`
+1. On the EC2 instance, let's now run the `deploy` with the new `config.toml` [using the Airgap bundle](https://automate.chef.io/docs/airgapped-installation/#deploy-chef-automate).
 1. When done, you should see something like this:
     ```
     .......